zimmski/tavor/README.md

 Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a fuzzing and delta-debugging platform.

 TODO SHORT description on what you can do with the platform and what is the purpose of it<br/>
+TODO write that Tavor does more than the general definition of fuzzing and delta-debugging. we generate data in general for example

 ### <a name="quick-example"></a>A quick example